umgop-hardware-embedded/Hardware_Validation_SensorPowerMonitoring/README.md

+Hardware Validation Summary
 To understand the real-world impact of reducing upload frequency, we validated our algorithmic results on physical hardware.
-While the earlier experiments rely on publicly available datasets, IoT deployments impose strict constraints on battery life, communication overhead, and radio duty cycle.
-The goal of this section is to translate compression behavior into actual sensor lifetime by measuring the power required to sample and transmit temperature data on a real BLE system.
+While earlier experiments used publicly available datasets, real IoT deployments impose strict constraints on battery life and radio duty cycle.
+This section connects compression behavior to actual sensor lifetime by measuring power consumption on a real BLE platform.
 We implemented a prototype using two Nordic nRF52840 development boards—one acting as a BLE peripheral (sensor) and the other as a central (receiver).
-The peripheral sampled its onboard temperature sensor and transmitted readings using two connectivity modes:

-Continuous BLE, where the sensor maintains an active connection at all times

-Disconnect–Reconnect BLE, where the sensor sends a packet, turns the radio fully off, and reconnects only for the next transmission

-To characterize how sampling and upload rates contribute to energy usage, we systematically varied both: the sampling frequency 𝑓 sample f sample
-	​

-, and the upload frequency
-𝑓
-upload
-f
-upload
-	​

-.
-Each configuration was measured using Nordic’s Power Profiler Kit II (PPK2), which provided high-resolution current traces for both low-power idle periods and short, high-current transmission spikes.

-For each
-(
-𝑓
-sample
-,
-𝑓
-upload
-)
-(f
-sample
-	​

-,f
-upload
-	​

-) pair, we collected the average current
-𝑃
-avg
-P
-avg
-	​

- and fit the linear model:

-𝑃
-avg
-=
-𝑃
-base
-+
-𝑓
-sample
-𝐶
-𝑠
-+
-𝑓
-upload
-𝐶
-𝑢
-.
-P
-avg
-	​

-=P
-base
-	​

-+f
-sample
-	​

-C
-s
-	​

-+f
-upload
-	​

-C
-u
-	​

-.

-This allowed us to extract the baseline system consumption, the incremental sampling cost, and the cost of each BLE upload for both connectivity strategies.
-Using these coefficients, we then estimated the average power (and resulting battery lifetime) for every smoothing/modeling algorithm evaluated earlier in the paper.

-In short, this hardware validation provides the practical link between algorithmic compression performance and real IoT deployment constraints: lower transmission frequency directly reduces average current draw, extending sensor lifetime—often by years.
+The peripheral sampled temperature data and transmitted readings using two connectivity modes:
+Continuous BLE: the sensor maintains an active connection at all times

+Disconnect–Reconnect BLE: the sensor sends a packet, powers down the radio, and reconnects only for the next upload

+To quantify how sampling and upload behavior affect energy usage, we systematically varied:
+Sampling frequency fsamplef_{\text{sample}}fsample​

+Upload frequency fuploadf_{\text{upload}}fupload​

+Each configuration was measured using Nordic’s Power Profiler Kit II (PPK2), allowing us to capture both low-power idle phases and short, high-current transmission spikes.
+For every (fsample,fupload)(f_{\text{sample}}, f_{\text{upload}})(fsample​,fupload​) pair, we recorded the average current PavgP_{\text{avg}}Pavg​ and fit the linear model:
+Pavg=Pbase+fsampleCs+fuploadCu.P_{\text{avg}} = P_{\text{base}} + f_{\text{sample}} C_s + f_{\text{upload}} C_u.Pavg​=Pbase​+fsample​Cs​+fupload​Cu​.
+From this, we extracted:
+PbaseP_{\text{base}}Pbase​ — baseline system power

+CsC_sCs​ — incremental sampling cost

+CuC_uCu​ — incremental upload cost

+These coefficients were then used to estimate the average power—and resulting battery lifetime—for each smoothing/modeling algorithm evaluated earlier.
+In summary: reducing upload frequency is the dominant factor in lowering average current draw, and therefore significantly extends battery life in BLE-based IoT sensors.